yongcongwang/blog/source/_posts/coding/Effective-Modern-Cpp.md

 - In C++11 only, `std::bind` may be useful for implementing move capture or for binding objects with templatized function call operators.

 # 35. Prefer task-based programming to thread-based.
-- The `std::thread` API offers no direct way to get return values from asynchronouly run functions, and if those functionss throw, the program is terminated.
+- The `std::thread` API offers no direct way to get return values from asynchronouly run functions, and if those functions throw, the program is terminated.
 - Threadd-base programming calls for manual management of thread exhaustion, oversubscription, load balancing, and adaptation to new platform.
 - Task-based programming via `std::async` with the default launch policy handles most of these issues for you.

 # 36. Specify `std::launch::async` if asynchronicity is essential.
-- The default launch policy for `std::async` permitss both asynchronous and synchronous task execution.
+- The default launch policy for `std::async` permits both asynchronous and synchronous task execution.
-- This flexibility leads to uncertainty when accessing `thread_local`s, impies that the task may never execute, and affects program logic for timeout-based wait calls.
+- This flexibility leads to uncertainty when accessing `thread_local`s, implies that the task may never execute, and affects program logic for timeout-based wait calls.
 - Specify `std::launch::async` if asynchronous task execution is essential.

 # 37. Make `std::threads` unjoinable on all paths.